 Senaga pappu payasam or channa dal kheer recipe

-- Add jaggery and ½ cup water to a pan, melt it on a low heat without burning.
-Filter the syrup and boil it for 2 to 3 minutes or till it becomes thick slightly.
+- Add jaggery and 1/2 cup water to a pan, melt it on a low heat without burning.
+Filter the syrup and boil it for 2 to 3 minutes or till it becomes thick.
 Cool this completely.

 - Add milk, sago and cook till the sago and dal are fully cooked.

 - Add cardamom powder, cooled jaggery syrup and coconut.
-Mix well and cook further on a medium flame.
-Stir well and allow it to bubble up.
-Do not cook for long it can curdle the payasam
+Mix well and turn off the heat.
+Do not cook any longer as it can curdle the payasam.

 - Fry nuts in ghee and add to the channa dal kheer.

 If you add hot jaggery syrup to the kheer, it will curdle, so cool it completely before you pour to the boiling kheer

 If you are new to cooking, follow my detailed step by step photo instructions for best results.